Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Related Work

-\paragraph{Propaganda Generation and Detection} There is little previous study on propaganda generation. \citet{zellers2019grover} is the only relevant work that we know of, which studies propaganda generation for communicating targeted disinformation.
-In contrast, our work focuses on generating specific propaganda techniques to make the generated articles closer to human-written fake news.
+\paragraph{Propaganda Generation and Detection} There is little previous study on propaganda generation. \citet{zellers2019grover} is the only relevant work that we know of that studies the generation of propaganda to communicate targeted disinformation.
+Our work focuses on generating specific propaganda techniques to bring the generated articles closer to human-written fake news.
 To the best of our knowledge, we are the first to study the incorporation of specific propaganda techniques into generated articles.
-Prior work on propaganda detection mostly focuses on document-level detection.
-Early works collect propaganda datasets using distant supervision \cite{rashkin-etal-2017-truth, barron2019proppy} by assigning the same propaganda label to each news outlet under the same source based on the news-media-level label of corresponding news source listed in trustworthy sites, such as US News \& World Report.
+Prior work on propaganda detection mainly focuses on document-level detection.
+Early work collects propaganda datasets using distant supervision \cite{rashkin-etal-2017-truth} by assigning the same propaganda label to each news outlet under the same source based on the news-media-level label of corresponding news source listed on trustworthy sites.
 However, classifiers trained on such datasets may only learn to recognize the bias of each news source instead of propaganda \cite{martino2020survey}.
 Our dataset avoids such issues by explicitly incorporating propaganda into each generated article.
-Along another line of work, \citet{da-san-martino-etal-2019-fine} present a fragment-level propaganda detection dataset, where specific propaganda techniques are labeled onto spans of text instead of each document.
-Recent approaches for detecting these propaganda techniques rely on pre-trained transformers \cite{morishita-etal-2020-hitachi, chernyavskiy-etal-2020-aschern, feng-etal-2021-alpha, tian-etal-2021-mind}.
+Furthermore, \citet{da-san-martino-etal-2019-fine} present a fragment-level propaganda detection dataset, where specific propaganda techniques are labeled onto spans of text instead of each document.
+Recent approaches for detecting these propaganda techniques rely on pre-trained transformers \cite{morishita-etal-2020-hitachi, feng-etal-2021-alpha}.
 By contrast, we focus on detecting disinformative articles with propaganda signals.